 Legal issues – if we use Facebook we will need to ask or mention to the user this is academic experiment - this can also harm our user sampling.

 Unlike Facebook we can use Pinterset SN for collecting relevant users’ information.
 Pinterest is a pinboard-style photo sharing website that allows users to create and manage theme-based image collections such as events, interests, hobbies, and more [wikipadia].
-Pinterest is not only simple and have specific attribution we need – in Pinteres user interested catalogued to subjects, we also get the connection between users – when user upload photo and catalogue it, any other user that will pin this picture we can understand and analyze is connection to that picture , we have also very big advantage in Pinteres the subjects are basically our characteristic that we seek .
+Pinterest is not only simple and have specific attribution we need – in Pinteres user interested catalogued to subjects, we also get the connection between users – when user upload photo and catalogues it, any other user that will pin this picture we can understand and analyze is connection to that picture , we have also very big advantage in Pinteres the subjects are basically our characteristic that we seek .
 In addition we don’t have to become entangled with random sampling issue – when can just sample all the users .

 Crawling Pinterest

-Unfortunately pinterest Pinterest does not have an API, thus in order to obtain users data we are required to download and parse pinterestHTML web pages and extract the data from each page manually (aka Scraping: Pinterest website structure is based on folders hierarchy where each folder has subfolders (see fFigure 3 for the structure) .
+Unfortunately Pinterest does not have an API, thus in order to obtain users’ data we are required to download and parse Pinterest HTML web pages and extract the data from each page manually (aka Scraping).
+Pinterest website structure is based on folders hierarchy, where each folder has subfolders (see Figure 3 for the structure) .

 Figure 3 : Pinterest hierarchy